-The kitchen garden at the home of the minister’s family illustrates the more scientific approach to gardening that some prosperous farmers and well-educated professionals practiced.
+The kitchen garden next to the Richardson (Parsonage) House illustrates the more scientific approach to gardening that some prosperous farmers and well-educated professionals practiced.

-The minister may also experiment with progressive garden structures to assist plant growth.
+Here, we also show how some early 19th-century New Englanders experimented with progressive garden structures to assist plant growth.
 A wooden frame with a glass cover made of window sashing extends the growing season.
 Set over a mound of fresh horse manure, the fermentation and decomposition of the manure provides bottom heat while the wood and glass frame provides shelter for tender, young plants.
 In the early spring, the hot bed is used to force early crops and to start tomatoes and pepper.
 In the autumn, it is used as a cold frame to extend the season for salad greens.

 The fenced dooryard garden follows a common pattern of beds and borders.
 Hardy perennials and biennials are the mainstay of this garden.
 Crocus, primula, tulips, and forget-me-nots are the first to appear in the spring.
 Old fashioned shrub roses perfume the garden in June.
 The delicate pink flowers of ragged robin appear in late spring, giving way to the bright yellow Sundrops, pink mallows, and scarlet beebalm with the coming of summer.
 Biennials such as dame’s rocket, foxglove, Canterbury bells, and sweet William self-sow easily but must be guarded through their first year.
 The care will be rewarded with bloom in their second season.